 This is my benediction:

-May it be through the pixels that illuminate my writing and in the spaces between them, that this hope and this grace reaches you.
+May it be through the light of the pixels you find in this digital space, that this hope and this grace reaches you.